01

 How do I lose “belly fat”?

-You cannot spot-reduce belly fat.
-Fat loss occurs throughout the body when you maintain a caloric deficit.
-Combine resistance training to preserve muscle mass, cardiovascular exercise for additional calorie burn, and proper nutrition.
-Belly fat is often the last to go, so patience is key.
+You cannot spot-reduce belly fat.\n\nBodyfat distribution in totally genetically, so ‘Belly fat’ reduction has ‘everything’ to do with maintaining a lower bodyfat percentage, while preserving muscle mass.\n\nFat loss occurs throughout the body when you maintain a total caloric deficit, meaning when you burn more calories than you consume.\n\nCombine resistance training to preserve muscle mass, cardiovascular exercise for additional calorie burn, and proper nutrition.\n\nBelly fat is genetically always the last to go away, so patience is key.

 07